Smart fabrics & wearable tech going hand-in-hand for more fashionable user-friendly innovations

 Digital-Printed fabrics brought to NYC Fashion Week 2015

 On February 10th, Epson hosted an event where multiple designers from North and South America showcased couture innovation.
 Yes, the Japanese electronics company, known for its printers, has a made its comeback at NYC Fashion Week by applying its printing expertise to the world of haute couture.
 As Emilio Sosa, creator of the Esosa Line, said "The more advanced the technology involved, the more forward-thinking fashion will be".

-Printing fabric digitally is to textiles what 3D printing is to product manufacturing.
+Printing fabric digitally is to textiles as 3D printing is to product manufacturing.
 The slow process of fabric printing designers are used to is upgrading, allowing them to create things more quickly, says Leonor Silva, NYC-based fashion designer.
-“Their capacity to create will also shoot through the roof because they won’t have as many obstacles.
-I think this is the cay to the future and, in a couple of years, we won’t believe how long it took to create printed fabrics before”.
+"Their capacity to create will also shoot through the roof because they won't have as many obstacles.
+I think this is the cay to the future and, in a couple of years, we won't believe how long it took to create printed fabrics before".